MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsEventsPolicy.md

 ```

 ### -EventAccessType
-This setting governs which users can access the event registration page or the event site to register.
-It also governs which user type is allowed to join the session/s in the event.
+This setting governs which users can access the event for Town hall and access the event registration page or the event site to register for Webinar.
+It also governs which user type is allowed to join the session/s in the event for both event types.
 Possible values are:
  - **Everyone**: Enables creating events to allow in-tenant, guests, federated, and anonymous (external to the tenant) users to register and join the event.

- - **EveryoneInCompanyExcludingGuests**: Enables creating events to allow only in-tenant users to register and join the event.
+ - **EveryoneInCompanyExcludingGuests**: For Webinar - enables creating events to allow only in-tenant users to register and join the event.
+For Town hall - enables creating events to allow only in organization users to join the event (Note: for Town hall, in organization supports guests so this access policy will enable disable public Town halls).

 ```yaml
 Type: String